varrockbank/yew/README.md

 - `alpha.y` labels, where y is a natural number, are for major definitions
 - `alpha.y.z` labels, where z is a natural number, are correlaries of y

-### § alpha.1 logs
+### § alpha.1 Diary Space

-Logs are chronological.
-The granularity is on a day-to-day basis.
+Directory `diary` is reserved for the Diary space.
-Each log file should correspond to a specific day.
+This space is for chronological entry with the granularity is on a day-to-day basis.
+An entry file should correspond to a specific day.

-Users can modify a log file as much as they want on a given day, but should avoid modify a log file once the day is over.
+Users can modify an entry file as much as they want on a given day but should avoid modifying an entry file once the day is over.

-### § alpha.1.1 log format
+### § alpha.1.1 format

 `md` extension and markdown is used for log files.
 Files without `md` extensions are ignored.

-#### § alpha.1.2 log file validation
+#### § alpha.1.2 entry file validation

 Files with `md` extension are assumed to be valid Markdown, without validation.